 1 Introdu action

 1.1 The web site and discussion board

 1.2 The release version

 1.3 HAZY, the documentation

 1.4 Assumptions

 1.5 What Cloudy can do

 1.6 Definitions

 1.7 Citing the use of CLOUDY

 1.8 Collaborations

 2 Two very simple models

 2.1 What must be specified

 2.2 A simple planetary nebula

 2.3 A quasar cloud

 3 Geome etry

 3.1 Zones and iterations

 3.2 The geometry-intensity & luminosity cases

 3.3 Open or closed geometry

 3.4 Is the gas static or a wind?
 Is it turbulent?

 3.5 What sets the outer edge to the cloud?
 Why should the calculation stop?
 18

 3.6 What about clumping?

-4 Compo osition and density
+4 Composition and density

 4.1 Chemical composition

 4.2 What is the cloud's density?
 Does it vary with depth?

 4.3 Commands normally used

 5 The incident radiation field

 5.1 Luminosity vs intensity cases

 5.2 The luminosity or intensity of the incident radiation field

 5.3 The shape of the incident radiation field

 6 Other of commands

 6.1 Radiative transfer

-6.2 The Fe II and H 2 model atoms
+6.2 The H 2 model

 6.3 The optimize command

 6.4 Grids of models

 6.5 Miscellaneous commands

-7 The co de's predictions
+7 The co ode's predictions

 7.1 The default printout

+7.2 Understand why the calculation stopped

-7.2 Warnings, cautions, surprises, and notes
+7.3 Warnings, cautions, surprises, and notes

-7.3 Observed quantities
+7.4 Observed quantities

-7.4 Save output
+7.5 Save output

+7.6 Miscellaneous Helper Commands

-8 Example calculations
+8 Examp ple calculations

 8.1 The test suite

-8.2 One of the models

-8.3 Heads ups for classes of objects

-± control of the first term o